 His books have been translated into 32 languages and include some of my favorites, such as the New York Times bestseller Grain Brain, Brain Maker, and Brain Wash.

-And it would be an understatement to say that these books have contributed to a tectonic cultural shift in our understanding of the impact of diet, microbiome, and lifestyle factors on our risk for so many of the symptoms and diseases currently plaguing the American population.
+And it would be an understatement to say that these books have contributed to a tectonic cultural shift in our understanding of the impact of diet, microbiome, and lifestyle factors on our risk for many of the symptoms and diseases plaguing the American population.

 Drop Acid was published in February.
 It introduces the revolutionary notion that uric acid is a crucial cause of metabolic dysfunction and that we can achieve optimal health by controlling it.